 Commercial Real Estate Outlook for Northern & Central New Jersey

-Q2 2017 The outlook for the commercial real estate sector is improving with a slight increase in lease transactions likely due to the rollback of job constraining regulations and lower unemployment rate.
+Q2 2017 The outlook for the commercial real estate sector is improving with a slight increase in lease transactions likely due to the removal of job constraining regulations and lower unemployment rate.

 Q1 2017 With New Jersey's jobless rate at 4.2 percent, industry experts are cautiously optimistic that office market conditions will improve.
 Commercial landlords may also be willing to make capital improvements to upgrade their office building portfolios to attract new tenants.